Skip to Content

 The best tasting edible flowers are the sugar candied edible flowers of course!

-Are edible flowers expensive?
+No.6: Are edible flowers expensive?

 If you compare edible flowers to other foods by weight, YES.